ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier (e.g. UUIDv4) used to identify the current transfer session at the application layer.

-- transferInitClaims REQUIRED: The set of artifacts and parameters as the basis for the current transfer.
+- transferInitClaim REQUIRED: The set of artifacts and parameters as the basis for the current transfer.

-- transferInitClaimsFormat REQUIRED: The format of the transfer initialization claims.
+- transferInitClaimFormat REQUIRED: The format of the transfer initialization claim.

 - gatewayAndNetworkCapabilities REQUIRED: The set of origin gateway and network parameters reported by the client to the server.